jackiekirschner/customer_segmentation/README.md

 ### Clusters
-To interpret cluster features, I added a label column to the original features dataframe, grouped by cluster, and aggregated column-wise by the mean.
+To interpret clusters by feature, I labels to the original feature matrix, grouped by cluster, and aggregated by the mean.

 |   Cluster|   Number of  Visits |   Social Referral |   Device |   Organic |   Paid |   Referral & Affiliate |   Night |   Morning |   Afternoon |   Evening |
 |----------:|-------------:|------------------:|---------:|----------:|-------:|---------------------:|--------:|----------:|------------:|----------:|